sscharfenberg/arkwars/README.md

 # ArkWars

-Frontend and Backend for Arkwars - a strategic turn-based game of galactic conquest.
+Frontend and Backend for Arkwars (**working title!**) - a strategic turn-based game of galactic conquest.

 Number of times `.env` file got submitted to git: **2**